 Monday, March 13, 2017, I’m at work at the National Basketball Association’s (NBA) Manhattan office in New York City.
 At approximately 2:30pm I receive a call at my desk from my manager.
 I’m requested to come down to the 11th floor.
 Right then a flash warning signal came over me as if I were Spiderman, only the flash came from my gut—something is up and not in a good way… the message revealed.

 But I was ready.
-I hadn’t been back a full week from my latest business trip to Costa Rica and while there, had a epiphany of sorts that my time was near.
+I hadn’t been back a full week from my latest business trip to Costa Rica and while there, had an epiphany of sorts that my time was near.

 I walked down three floors—not in fear but rather in excitement—knowing things were about to be different.
-When I walked in, there sat my manager, the NBAs Human Resources Rep and two, yes, two security guards—not to mention the other three stationed strategically near the floor exit!
+When I walked in, there sat my manager, Sr. VP, League Operations Communications, Tim Frank, a NBAs Human Resources Rep and two, yes, two security guards—not to mention the other three stationed strategically near the floor exit!
 Guess they think I’ma go off, I thought to myself with a “really? it’s that serious?” smirk on my face.

 The woman from HR spoke as my manager looked somewhat in a stupor.
 See, I knew I was about to be terminated.
 But not because of my work performance.
 In the twelve years I worked for the NBA, I always got great reviews, and received praise for my work ethic and team play.
 No, this was something different.

 “Are you a writer?” the woman blurts out as I sat down.
 I said calmly, “Yes.”
 She asked, “do you have a business outside of working for the NBA?”
 I replied, “yes, I do,” not feeling the need to tell her I been writing for 26 years—before I was hired here.
 She then asked, “are you affiliated with something called ‘Da Ghetto Tymz’ and ‘Black Land Matters’?”
 I responded proudly, “YES, I am.
 Two businesses of mine.”